KoenVanNoten/HVSR_to_virtual_borehole/README.md

 Koen

 ## 1. Create .hv files in Geopsy
 Conduct H/V spectral ratio analyses from gathered ambient noise measurements in Geopsy and save the output as .hv file in Geopsy.
+See A201.hv or A202.hv as example.

 Do that for the entire database and update your database file (see HVSR database.csv) with the necessary information (ID, Filename, altitude of measurements, ...)